 1. Let workers choose between sun and shade.
 Sunlight warms the skin and restores our Vitamin D levels.
 But it can also cause sunburn and make it very difficult to read screens on laptops and mobile devices.
 As you create your outdoor workspaces, place some in sunny areas and others in shady spots.
 If there are no trees in your outdoor office, you can use shade sails (also called sun sails) to create your own shade.

 2. Choose the right furnishings for outdoor use.
 Outdoor workspaces endure prolonged sun exposure, insects, birds, rain, ice, snow and freezing temperatures.
 Your outdoor office furniture needs to stand up to whatever Mother Nature throws at it.
-Choose light coloured furnishings, because that will deflect heat.
+Choose light colored furnishings, because that will deflect heat.
 Furniture should be constructed of waterproof materials, such as coated metals, painted wood, teak wood, or plastics.
 Finally, it should be easy to clean, so it can be kept free of dirt, insects and droppings.

 3. Consider an atrium, biosphere, or prefabricated pod in rainy or cold locations.
 In areas that experience a lot of rainy days each year, such as London, Scotland, and the American Northwest, employees need a way to work outside without getting wet.
 Likewise, in places with very cold winter weather, a well-designed outdoor enclosure allows the beauty of nature in, without freezing your workers.
 These enclosed nature retreats are also a good way to buffer out unwanted noise such as city traffic.